25prabhu10/notes/docs/Languages/JavaScript/Tools/Webpack/Webpack.md

 3. `mode`: Mode in which webpack needs to operate in `development`, `production` or `none`.
 Default: `production`

-4. `devtool`: To create source-maps or remove `eval` from output file.
+4. `devtool`: To create source-maps or remove `eval` from output file

 5. `loaders`: Webpack only understands JavaScript and JSON files by default.
-[Loaders](#loaders) allow webpack to process other types of files.
+[Loaders](#loaders) allow webpack to process other types of files

-6. `plugins`: Plugins can perform wider range of tasks like bundle optimization, asset management and injection of environment variables.
+6. `plugins`: [Plugins](#plugins) can perform wider range of tasks like bundle optimization, asset management and injection of environment variables

 ## Loaders

 Loaders help webpack to pre-process files.
-This allows you to bundle any static resource way beyond JavaScript.
+This allows you to bundle any static resource way beyond JavaScript

+Loaders work at the individual file level _during or before_ the **bundle** is generated

 ### Transpiling

 - `babel-loader`: This package allows transpiling JavaScript files using **[Babel](https://github.com/babel/babel)**.
-Use `babel.config.js` for babel configurations.
+Use `babel.config.js` for babel configurations

   Installation: